Steve's Gastronomic Home Page

 This arch is the only part of the original bar that survived a fire several years ago

 Only some charred pieces of wood remain from the original bar that was engulfed in a fire several years ago.
 The new building is actually two converted buildings that have been turned into adjacent dining rooms, but with the additional space has come greater popularity with visitors, so that it still gets quite full.
-I have only distant memories of the original Eischen's, and most of them were stops for drinks, but I do not remember it being as crowded as it is now.
+I have only distant memories of the original Eischen's, and I do not remember it being as popular as it is now.
 With so much of the chicken produced today getting much larger in size but losing its flavor, people are apparently willing to make the drive to a small town northwest of OKC for the "old fashinoned" kind.
+A stop at the bar is also worthwhile, though, even if you are not hungry enough for a whole chicken.

 Go to Index